wavelet2/EBAZ4205/README.md

 ## Description

-This repository contains v2021.1, v2022.2, v2023.1 and v2023.2 Vivado and PetaLinux projects for the Zynq EBAZ4205 board.
-It is based on the EBAZ4205 git repository by KeitetsuWorks, updated for v2021.1 thru v2023.2 of the Xilinx tools and with fixes for the operation of the tactile switches S2 and S3.
-The default build of PetaLinux in this repository includes the package management tools so that additional components may be installed with the dnf command after booting.
+This repository contains Vivado and AMD EDF (formerly PetaLinux) projects for the Zynq EBAZ4205 board.
+It is based on the EBAZ4205 git repository by KeitetsuWorks, updated for v2025.2 of the AMD tools and with fixes for the operation of the tactile switches S2 and S3.
+The default build of Linux in this repository includes the package management tools so that additional components may be installed with the dnf command after booting.

-Branch '2021.1' contains files for v2021.1 of Vivado/PetaLinux.
-Branch '2022.2' contains files for v2022.2.
-Branch '2023.1' contains files for v2023.1.
-Branch 'main' contains files for v2023.2.
+Branches '202n.n' contain files for v202n.n of Vivado/PetaLinux.
+Branch 'main' contains files for v2025.2 of Vivado/AMD EDF.

 ## Requirement